Review:

 Pros

-- Efficient and cost-effective method of transporting resources over long distances
+• Efficient and cost-effective method for transporting resources

-- Reduces environmental impact compared to alternative transportation methods like tankers
+• Minimizes environmental impact compared to other transportation methods

 Cons